FancyPotts/moviebrowser/README.md

 ### Tasks:
 - Clean up pages, remove the clutter
 - Convert React DOM router to v6 to modernize
+- Make github page to deploy and demo Movie Browser app

 ### Develop solutions for:
 - 404 pages